 MicroVision, Inc.555

-For Ouster, Inc., the consensus target price of 36.67 suggests significant upside potential compared to the current price of 22.155.
-In contrast, MicroVision, Inc. has a target consensus of 5, aligning closely with its current price of 0.9128, indicating limited growth expectations.
+For Ouster, Inc., the target consensus of 36.67 suggests significant upside potential compared to its current price of 22.92.
+Conversely, MicroVision, Inc. has a target consensus that aligns with its current price of 0.94, indicating limited growth expectations.

 Strengths and Weaknesses